-At the Sudbury School Paris, education is the responsibility of the child.
+At Sudbury School Paris, education is the responsibility of the child.
 When children know that they are responsible for their education they rise to the occasion.
-This is not actually surprising, given they have an invested interest in it.
-However, when children believe that all they have to do is follow instructions, do what they are told and that someone else is responsible for their education, then they tend to disengage, minimize their creative responses to challenges, or attempt to achieve goals in the easiest way possible - by either finding short-cuts or even cheating.
+This is not actually surprising, given they have a natural instinct to educate themselves (they learnt how to walk and to talk on their own).
+However, when children believe that all they have to do is follow instructions, do what they are told and that someone else is responsible for their education, then they tend to disengage, minimize their creative responses to challenges and feel a lack of power and control over their lives.

 Unlimited Opportunity to Develop Passions

 Without scheduled lessons, students of the Sudbury School Paris are afforded unlimited opportunity to play, explore and pursue their own interests.
 This is important as it takes time to try out different things.
 It also takes time to get bored and then break through that boredom and discover another passion.
 Truly mastering a skill or learning about a topic that one is passionate about also takes time.
 Constant scheduled lessons and adult-directed activities undermine young peoples’ ability to discover and really develop their own passions.

 Imaginative, interactive, student-led play is central to our school.
 Play functions as the major means by which children:

 - learn how to make decisions, solve problems, exert self-control, and follow rules

 - make friends and learn to get along with others as equals